aurovrata/cf7-grid-layout/cf7_notes.md

 which results in a `null` tag and therefore the function simply exits without insert the invalid message into the submission results.

 The only way to solve this is to hook the `wpcf7_validate` filter and rebuild the submission results object as before, but in addition to also run the entire schema validation process again in order to validate repetitive fields.
 An inefficient process typical of CF7 plugin extensions due to a lack to of vision from the CF7 author for extensibility and reusability.

+# Solution for validating extra fields.

+- Hook `wpcf7_swv_create_schema` as late as possible and clone all `WPCF7_SWV_Rule` required to validated the extra fields.
+- Register an anonymous function on `wpcf7_validate` to use these closed rules.
+- add extra field invalid messages to the `$result` object.
+- remove any invalid field message that are in unused toggles.